This course is currently not scheduled. Stay tuned for future sessions.

 The course is intended for personnel who are responsible for implementing stormwater control measures on construction sites.
 This course can also help participants achieve the “qualified person or qualified personnel” designation required by the stormwater construction general permit to perform construction site stormwater inspections.

-James Murphy is a Program Manager within the Nevada Department of Transportation.
+James Murphy is a Stormwater Program Chief within the Nevada Department of Transportation.
 Since 2008, James has assisted with the development and implementation of NDOT’s Stormwater Management Program, including the Department’s Construction Site Best Management Practices (BMP) Program.
 James is experienced in BMP regulations and implementation for construction site stormwater compliance.
 James graduated from the University of Nevada with a BS in Environmental and Natural Resource Science and an MS in Hydrologic Sciences, and is currently a Certified Professional in Municipal Stormwater Management.

 Continue with the enrollment button below.
 If you do not receive an email confirmation after enrolling, please email [email protected] and mention the class and date for which you are trying to enroll.

 Registering multiple people?
 Contact Tracey at [email protected] with the names and email addresses.

 Also, to ensure you receive timely email confirmations and reminders, please add [email protected] to your safe sender list.
 Learn how to add to safe sender in Outlook and Gmail